LeidyGil/leidygil.github.io/SQL_English.md

 SELECT * FROM table2 RIGHT JOIN table1 ON table2.id = table1.id
 ```
 LEFT JOIN and RIGHT JOIN are reflections of each other.
-However, there is a small difference when used in conjunction with SELECT, as the attributes of the first table will be displayed first.
+However, there is a small difference when used in conjunction with select, as the attributes of the first table will be displayed first.
 To get the results in the same order, we can simply specify the order we want.
 ```sql
 SELECT usuarios.*, notas.* FROM Notas RIGHT JOIN Usuarios ON Notas.email = Usuarios.email;
 ```
 Exercise
-SELECT all records of all products (table 'productos') along with their prices (table 'precios'), including products that have not been assigned a price.
+Select all records of all products (table 'productos') along with their prices (table 'precios'), including products that have not been assigned a price.
 The tables are related by the 'producto_id' column.
 ```sql
 SELECT * FROM productos p LEFT JOIN precios pre ON p.producto_id = pre.producto_id;